MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/frequently-asked-questions.md

 > [!NOTE]
 > Query strings are available for ServiceNow Knowledge, ServiceNow Catalog, Confluence Cloud.

-### How do Copilot connectors work Microsoft 365 Copilot?
+### How do Copilot connectors work with Microsoft 365 Copilot?

 Copilot connectors allow external content to be stored in Microsoft Graph, which provides a way to surface external content in various Microsoft 365 experiences.
 This integration allows for Microsoft 365 Copilot to access and summarize your diverse datasets from different sources, enhancing the ways your users are already searching for answers.